diffblue/cbmc/doc/cprover-manual/restrict-function-pointer.md

 ## Restricting function pointers

+In this document, we describe the `goto-instrument` feature to replace calls through function pointers by case distinctions over calls to given sets of functions.

 ### Motivation

-CBMC comes with a way to resolve calls to function pointers to direct function calls.
-This is needed because symbolic execution itself can't handle calls to function pointers.
-In practice, this looks something like this:
+The CPROVER framework includes a goto program transformation pass `remove_function_pointers()` to resolve calls to function pointers to direct function calls.
+The pass is needed by `cbmc`, as symbolic execution itself can't handle calls to function pointers.
+In practice, the transformation pass works as
+follows:

 Given that there are functions with these signatures available in the program: